Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries: QuickTake

 1. Why is this mutation alarming?

-Dubbed the “B.1.1.7 lineage,” the strain has undergone almost a dozen genetic changes from the virus that emerged from Wuhan, China in late 2019 -- way more than typically observed.
-That includes changes in key areas of the virus involved in its ability to infect people.
+Dubbed the “B.1.1.7 lineage,” the strain has acquired 17 mutations compared to its most recent ancestor.
+That’s a faster rate of genetic change than scientists typically observe.
+Some of the changes are in key areas of the virus involved in its ability to infect cells.
 Preliminary analysis in the U.K. suggests it may be as much as 70% more transmissible than other circulating SARS-CoV-2 strains and may be contributing to a spike in cases in the country.
 Maria van Kerkhove, the World Health Organization’s technical lead on Covid-19, told the BBC on Dec.
 20 that the WHO is working to understand the extent to which the virus may spread more easily, along with other human behavioral factors that may be driving transmission.
 It’s also looking at whether the mutation causes more severe illness and can evade the antibodies generated by vaccination.

 2. What’s known about when it emerged?